ashelmao/ashelmao/README.md

 ### Hi there 👋

+### My name is Ashe, I'm currently learning React / React Native or c++ but you will usually catch me making something in python.

 <!--
 **ashelmao/ashelmao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.